Non-disclosure agreements

 The biggest difficulty is determining exactly what is and what isn't covered by the agreement.
 The person disclosing the information wants the contract to be interpreted in its broadest form, whereas the partner prefers to see the contract interpreted in a narrower way.

-If any issues arise and worry either party, it is possible to change or add clauses to resolve the issue.
+If any issues arise and worry either party, it may be possible to change or add clauses to resolve the issue.

 You can speak to a member of Business Gateway about protecting your knowledge and work.
 Call us on 0845 609 6611.